 How customer self-service amplifies your broader customer service experience

-When faced by an increasing number of customer questions, concerns, and needs, companies have no choice but to adapt their customer service strategies.
+When faced with an increasing number of customer questions, concerns, and needs, companies have no choice but to adapt their customer service strategies.
 Fortunately, customer self-service can help alleviate the pressure placed on customer support teams during times of crisis.
 Here are a few of its key advantages worth noting:

 - Customer self-service helps reduce contact rates by as much as 50%, simply by automating responses to level 1 requests.
-These are things like asking for store hours or return policies, low value inquiries that, when not automated, can drain a support team’s time and energy and, conversely, make it harder for them to dedicate time to more complex customer issues.
+These are things like asking for store hours or return policies, low-value inquiries that, when not automated, can drain a support team’s time and energy and, conversely, make it harder for them to dedicate time to more complex customer issues.

 - Customer self-service helps create a better overall experience that customers have with your brand—increasing customer satisfaction rates by 10-15 points—and boost customer loyalty.